 An Associate Certified Coach recognized for leveraging best practices across diverse industries and markets, Shelley brings more than 20 years of experience with market-leading organizations and Fortune 500 corporations.
 As a collaborative leader, design thinker, developer, and learning experience facilitator, she helps leaders become extraordinary performers, visionaries, and collaborators, as well as critical and strategic thinkers.

 Our experts are here to help.
-Prioritize your most valuable asset — your people — by partnering with us to strengthen leadership skills in public health organizations.
-Get in touch with us about your needs.
+Prioritize your most valuable asset — your people — by partnering with us to strengthen leadership skills in public and population health organizations.

 Reimagining what leadership looks like and how it works is foundational to advancing real change and fostering greater leadership in public health organizations.